Surface Water: What You Need To KnowRSS

 Algal blooms are another major threat to surface water.
 An influx of nutrients or heat can increase the quantity of algae.
 Often, this overload of nutrients is the result of agricultural fertilizer runoff.
 Harmful Algal Blooms or HABs occur after an influx of nutrients or a sudden increase in water temperature.
 HABs can then produce cyanotoxins, which are harmful to humans and the environment.

 How Can I Protect Surface Water?Protecting surface water from contamination will not only improve drinking water quality, but also valuable habitats.
 Here are some tips for local level surface water management:

 - Watershed Management: Municipalities should look at watersheds as an entire system, rather than exclusively a water resource.
 Watershed management surveys the land surrounding a body of water to determine the natural flows and influxes.

-- Eliminating Pesticides, Herbicides, and Fertilizers: What’s bad for plants and animals, is also bad for humans.
-This category of surface water pollution runs-off directly into surrounding bodies of water and effects fragile surface water ecosystems.
+- Eliminating Pesticides, Herbicides, and Fertilizers: What’s bad for plants and animals is also bad for humans.
+This category of surface water pollution runs off directly into surrounding bodies of water and affects fragile surface water ecosystems.
 Reducing or eliminating the use of pesticides, herbicides, and fertilizers will reduce the amount of necessary additives by municipal water treatment facilities to eliminate contaminants.

 - Reduce Impervious Surfaces: Impervious surface is any type of ground cover that prevents water from infiltrating into the ground.
 Pavement or asphalt is the best example.
 Impervious surface increases runoff flow rates into surface water, and prevents groundwater from naturally filtering contaminants.
 Next time you’re thinking about paving your driveway, consider a pervious alternative such as porous asphalt or pervious concrete.